Kotzur/TwitterSentiment/log.md

 ### Problems ###
 - as mentioned above, thresholds could be refined to reflect the frequency of sentiments in the data e.g. if there's more negative training data, it's harder for a post to be classified as possitive because it hasn't encountered many positive words.

+## Stage 3: Evaluator ##
+- record accuracy, recall, precision

+### Problems ###
+- recall and precision have identical strucutres of calculation.
+Not to duplicate code, I call the same function on both but switch the order of arguments to make the ratio work.
+This implementation can be confusing for someone who reads the code and even though I commented it a lot, it's not very intuitive.
+Might've been a better idea to use a boolean indicator / leave the code duplication in.

 ## Meeting notes ##
 ### First meeting: ###